sy2934/final-project-code/README.md

 # final-project-code
 Parallelized algorithms are in the src folder.
-The folder figures contain the experimental result.
+The folder "figures" contains the experimental result.